Asdf-808/Fresno-3d-Model/README.md

 # Fresno-3d-Model

-footage and 3d model is cc0 so feel free to use
+Feel free to use the footage and 3D models
+Credit is apreciated :)

-also textures are cc0 (not by me)
+textures are cc0 (not by me)